 If you want a graduate job in retail, below are some of the things you should highlight in your CV to make retail recruiters take notice.

-Show retail recruiters that you get things done
+You get things done

 Retail is a fast-paced industry and all retailers want graduates who can make sure that things get done efficiently and with good results.
 When writing about your work experience, part-time jobs and extracurricular activities:

 - Quantify your actions and achievements.
 Use numbers to support examples of your work where possible.
 If you previously had a job in telemarketing, for example, specify how many calls you made and how frequently those calls were successful.
-If you were a cashier, write about how many customers you typically served on busy days or mention the store's turnover.
+If you were a cashier, write about how many customers you typically served on busy days or the store's turnover.
 If you marketed, say, a show for your university's drama society, you could include how many flyers you handed out or how many tickets you sold.
-Or, if you were fundraising, how much money did you raise?
+Or, if you were fundraising, mention how much money you raised.

-Demonstrate your leadership and management potential
+You’ve got leadership and management potential

-Prove that you have customer service experience
+You have customer service experience

 Retail, unsurprisingly, is a very customer-focused sector. ’The customer is at the heart of what we do’ and ‘Putting our customers first’ are examples of the sort of claims on retailers’ websites.
 The quality of customer service can make or break a retailer's reputation so employers want graduates who they’re confident will treat customers well.
 Make sure you add into your CV: